SansDeus/GreekTexts/README.md

 ```

 ## Errors
-There might be some errors; the dividing of files was done via an algorithm: xpath, and regular expressions.
+There might be some errors; the dividing of files was done via algorithms using: xpath, and regular expressions.
 If you notice an error please leave a bug.